+Agency theory is the theory where the management is the agent and the owner is the principal.
 Agency problem means the difference of interest between the principal and the agent that arise some conflicts.
 (Jensen and Meckling, 1976).
 Informational asymmetry happens when the principal cannot directly monitor what the agent do or do not have enough information.
 Goal conflict is the conflict that happens when the agent and principal have different interests and try to fulfill their own interest.
 The agent wants to have higher income with lower efforts and the principal wants higher return from the investment (Jensen and Meckling, 1976 in Priyadi, 2017).
 If the goal conflict cannot be managed well, then it will decrease the company performance, and at the end, reducing the firm value.